-Some major upsides companies have experienced by using cloud computing technologies in China were improved efficiency of IT operations and reduced workload of IT maintenance, while a vast majority of such companies reported saving of IT expenses.
-Given the benefits brought by switching to cloud applications, increasing amount of companies has started the process.
-Around 34 percent of the companies in China were still not applying cloud computing in 2019, while over 40 percent had been utilizing public cloud applications.
-Among all the industries in China, manufacturing and finance sector were the two with the highest penetration rate of Saas, at over ten percent in 2018.
-With home office getting more and more common as a global phenomenon because of the coronavirus, the future of cloud computing seemed promising.
+Companies have experienced major upsides by using cloud computing technologies in China.
+Advantages were improved efficiency of IT operations and reduced workload of IT maintenance, as well as significant saving of IT expenses.
+Given the benefits brought by switching to cloud applications, an increasing number of companies have started the transformation.
+However, around 34 percent of the companies in China were still not applying cloud computing in 2019 which demonstrates the significant growth potential of the industry.